EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

 ### SaveAndQuitReenter
 - ```
-  SaveAndQuitReenter, (optional mode, Simulate or Input)
+  SaveAndQuitReenter
   ```
+- Inserts the inputs required to Save & Quit and to reenter the correct save file.
-- It is important to place the command directly after pressing the `Save & Quit` button
+- It is important to place the command directly after pressing the `Save & Quit` button.
-- Simulate mode should be used for working on individual levels, since it doesn't require `Unsafe`.
-- Input mode should be used for a full-game run, by using `SaveAndQuitReenterMode`.

   e.g.
   ```